adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ### Using a CDN service
 The best approach is to use a CDN for delivering the static assets from your AdonisJS application.

-The front-end assets compiled using [webpack encore](../http/assets-manager.md) are fingerprinted, and this allows your CDN server to cache them aggressively.
+The front-end assets compiled using [Webpack Encore](../http/assets-manager.md) are fingerprinted, and this allows your CDN server to cache them aggressively.

 Depending upon the CDN service you are using and your deployment technique, you may have to add a step to your deployment process to move the static files to the CDN server.
 This is how it should work in a nutshell.